DominikPeters/texpresso-vscode/README.md

 * `texpresso.command`: The path to the texpresso binary.
 * `texpresso.syncTeXForwardOnSelection`: Controls whether the preview should be updated when the selection in the editor changes.
+* `texpresso.useEditorTheme`: Controls whether the preview should use the same color theme as the editor.

 ## Architecture